Winter Travel Planning: Finding Balance in the Backcountry

 Human-powered in the Lake Tahoe Basin

-Travel Management Planning is the process through which the Forest Service designates specific trails and areas for motorized use.
+Travel Management Planning is the process by which the Forest Service designates specific trails and areas for motorized use.
 It can be thought of as a type of comprehensive “zoning” where some areas are designated for motorized use, and other trails and areas are set aside for human-powered recreation, or to protect wildlife and their habitat.
-While this is not a new concept – agencies have been required to do this type of planning since the early 1970’s – 2015 marked a huge shift in how the Forest Service manages backcountry winter recreation.
-Up to this point, Forests have focused on developing comprehensive plans for summer use.
-The Forest Service’s 2015 Over-Snow Vehicle (OSV) Rule makes this sort of planning mandatory for over-snow use as well, and establishes guidelines for how it will be accomplished.
+While this is not a new concept—agencies have been required to do this type of planning since the early 1970’s—2015 marked a huge shift in how the Forest Service plans for and manages backcountry winter recreation.
+Up to that point, Forests had focused on developing comprehensive plans for summer use.
+The Forest Service’s 2015 Over-Snow Vehicle (OSV) Rule made this sort of planning mandatory for winter over-snow use as well, and established guidelines for how it should be accomplished.

-Winter Wildlands Alliance advocates on behalf of skiers, splitboarders and snowshoers who recreate on the public lands.
+Winter Wildlands Alliance advocates on behalf of skiers, splitboarders, snowshoers and others who recreate under their own power on the public lands.
 We have long advocated for comprehensive winter recreation planning, and we are glad to see the Forest Service moving forward with implementing the OSV Rule.
 Under this Rule, individual forests and Ranger Districts that do not already have winter travel plans will start developing them, and we will be there to ensure that backcountry and Nordic skiers, snowboarders and snowshoers have a voice in the process.
 This is an exciting time for anyone who loves winter, as we have a real opportunity to bring balance to the backcountry.